wrouesnel/docker.openstf/README.md

 * `ADB_PRIVATE_KEY` file path or literal ADB private key to set for the ADB server.
 Automatically generated if unset.

+* `STF_PUBLIC_ADDR` is the address STF should announce the URLs it is hosted at.
+If unset, defaults to the IP address of the container.

 * `DEV_ALLOW_SELF_SIGNED=no`
   Allows a blank value for `SSL_SERVER_CERT` and `SSL_SERVER_KEY`.
 This causes the container to generate a self-signed certificate on startup.
 It is not a